backdrop-contrib/date_ical/README.txt

     site's iCal feeds.
 5. Create a new View that displays the entities that you want to include in the iCal feed.
 6. Add a "Feed" to the view.
 Change the Format to 'iCal Feed'.
-When you click Apply from that dialog, you'll be given the option to name the calendar.
-This name will appear in your users' calendar clients as the calendar's title.
+When you click Apply from that dialog, you'll be given the option to name the calendar, which will appear in your users' calendar clients as the calendar's title.
-7. Change the Show setting to 'iCal Entity' (rather than 'Content' or 'Fields').
+7. Change the Show setting to 'iCal Entity'.
 8. In the settings for iCal Entity, select the date field that should be used as the event date for the iCal feed.
 Make sure that you choose a field that is a part of every entity that your View displays.
 Otherwise, the entities